raiyan3341/Assignment-7/README.md

-1. JSX is a syntax used in React that looks like HTML but works in JavaScript. it’s used: a.Makes writing React components easier and more readable. b.Lets you mix HTML-like code with JavaScript. c.React converts JSX into normal JavaScript that the browser can understand.
+1. JSX is a syntax used in React that looks like HTML but works in JavaScript. it’s used:
+(a).Makes writing React components easier and more readable.
+(b).Lets you mix HTML-like code with JavaScript.
+(c).React converts JSX into normal JavaScript that the browser can understand.

-2. a.Props are used to pass data from parent to child components.
-State is used to store local data inside a component. b.Props are read-only and cannot be changed by the component itself.
-State is mutable and can be updated using setState or useState. c.Props make components reusable by giving them dynamic data.
+2. (a).Props are used to pass data from parent to child components.
+State is used to store local data inside a component.
+(b).Props are read-only and cannot be changed by the component itself.
+State is mutable and can be updated using setState or useState.
+(c).Props make components reusable by giving them dynamic data.
 State makes components interactive because it can change over time.

 3.useState is a React hook to store data in a component.